ehmicky/modern-errors/README.md

 ## 🔧 Custom logic

-The [`custom` option](#optionscustom) can be used to provide an error `class` with additional methods, `constructor` or properties.
+The [`custom` option](#optionscustom) can be used to provide an error `class` with additional methods, `constructor`, properties or options.

 <!-- eslint-disable no-param-reassign, fp/no-mutation,
      class-methods-use-this -->